A Generalized Construction of Calabi-Yau Models and Mirror Symmetry: The toric geometry of the ground state

 \section{The toric geometry of the ground state}

-We now turn to examine the toric geometry of GLSM ground states defined by Laurent superpotentials such as~\eqref{e:LaurV}, and exhibit a justification for the inclusion of Laurent monomials in superpotential such as~\eqref{e:GLSM} and its generalizations.
-In particular, Laurent superpotentials such as~\eqref{e:LaurV} motivate a refinement of the standard methods of toric geometry~\cite{rD-TV,rO-TV,rF-TV,rGE-CCAG,rCK,rCLS-TV}, and we first sketch a few basic facts to establish notation and conventions, adapting from~\cite{rF-TV,rGE-CCAG,rCLS-TV}.
+We now turn to examine the toric geometry of GLSM ground states defined by Laurent superpotentials such as~\eqref{e:LaurW}, and exhibit a justification for the inclusion of Laurent monomials in superpotential such as~\eqref{e:GLSM} and its generalizations.
+In particular, Laurent superpotentials such as~\eqref{e:LaurW} motivate a refinement of the standard methods of toric geometry~\cite{rD-TV,rO-TV,rF-TV,rGE-CCAG,rCK,rCLS-TV}, and we first sketch a few basic facts to establish notation and conventions, adapting from~\cite{rF-TV,rGE-CCAG,rCLS-TV}.

 Every compact toric variety may be specified by a complete rational polyhedral fan $\S$ within a lattice $N$, which in turn has a lattice {\em\/spanning polytope\/}\footnote{We use Definition~V.4.3 and rely on the subsequent Theorem~V.4.5~\cite[p.\,159]{rGE-CCAG}.
-We denote the spanning polytope by $\pD^\star$, the ``$\star$'' reminding that the polytope has a star triangulation defined by the fan that it spans.} $\pD^\star$, the vertices $\n_\r$ of which are the minimal $N$-integral generators of $\S$, and $\pD^\star$ is (coarsely) star triangulated by $\S$ about $(0\in\S)\in \rlnt\pD^\star$.
+We denote the spanning polytope by $\pD^\star$, the ``$\star$'' reminding that the polytope has a star triangulation defined by the fan that it spans.} $\pD^\star$, the $N$-integral points $\n_\r$ of which being the minimal generators of $\S$, and $\pD^\star$ is (coarsely) star triangulated by $\S$ about $(0\in\S)\in \rlnt\pD^\star$.
 Every toric variety also has a Newton polytope $\pD$ (in a lattice $M$ dual to $N$), the $M$-integral points of which correspond to anticanonical sections, specified as monomials in the so-called Cox variables~\cite{rCox} $x_\r\overset{\text{1--1}}\longleftrightarrow\n_\r\in\pD^\star$:

 where $\vev{~,~}$ denotes the Euclidean scalar product, and the ``$+1$'' in the exponent indicates sections of the anticanonical $(\cK^*)^{+1}$.
-For convex Newton polytopes, the spanning polytope $\pD^\star$ turns out to be the so-called {\em\/polar\/} polytope:
+For convex and reflexive Newton polytopes, the spanning polytope $\pD^\star$ turns out to be the so-called {\em\/polar\/} of the Newton polytope $\pD$: